ValentinFed/rsschool-cv/cv.md

 <br>
 _Traffic specialist_
 <br>
 Running advertising campaigns using Google DoubleClick.
-Customize HTML5 code to the needs of the system.
+Customizing HTML5 code to the needs of the system.

 ### Education